-Meiert Grootes studied physics with a minor in mathematics at the Christian-Albrechts-University of Kiel, Germany, specializing in astrophysics.
-His diploma thesis focussed on studying the evolution of accretion disks around super-massive blackholes exploring the effect of the host galaxy potential and generalizations of Newtonian gravity; work that was based on grid-based hydrodynamical simulations in FORTRAN for his master’s thesis.
+Meiert studied physics and mathematics at the Christian-Albrechts-University of Kiel in Germany, specializing in Astrophysics and focusing on the study of accretion disks around super-massive blackholes using grid-based hydrodynamical simulations in FORTRAN for his master’s thesis.

 - Data Handling & Access